DoHyeonYoo/TOPAS_MRCP/README.md

    A total of 3 files are required in the phantom folder such as *.ele, *node, and *material files.

    You must change the file name to MRCP.ele and MRCP.node.

+   Finally, you must check the phantom file path in the MRCP.txt

 2. MRCPBinnedScorer.cc